Award of Incoming Credits

 - Students who begin in the Summer A term must have taken the exam(s) and had their scores reported to the university before the end of their first Summer B/C term.

 - Students who begin in the Summer B term must have taken the exam(s) and had their scores reported to the university before the end of their first fall term.

-- If a student submits appropriate scores, UF will grant credit for the UF course(s) that most closely match the content of the exam as determined by the State of Florida.
-Her or his transcript will reflect the course(s) with grades of P (for Pass).
-P grades will not be calculated into the student's GPA.
+- If you submit appropriate scores, UF will grant credit for the UF course(s) that most closely match the content of the exam.
+Your transcript will reflect the course(s) with grades of P (for Pass).
+P grades will not be calculated into your GPA.